neondatabase/website/content/docs/guides/manage-database-access.md

 To begin, assume you're creating a new database that will be used by several developers, all requiring read-write access.

-1. Start by connecting to the ready-to-use `neondb` database with your default Neon role using `psql` (or some other client that supports SQL).
+1. Start by connecting to an existing database with your default Neon role using `psql` (or some other client that supports SQL).
 As described above, this role has administration privileges in Neon, which enable it to create databases and roles.

     <CodeBlock shouldWrap>